GridlockNetwork/Resources/whitepapers/readme.md

 ## User Experience

-### Wallet Generation
+### Vault Generation

-New users generate a Gridlock wallet by creating an "account" with Gridlock and defining an identity and log-in credentials.
+New users generate a Gridlock vault by creating an "account" with Gridlock and defining an identity and log-in credentials.
 The identity consists of non-private information, such as full name and government ID, and access credentials, which are a combination of password, 2FA, biometrics, etc. This information is required so decentralized devices can uniquely identify the user.
 All information is encrypted client-side, so the identity of the user remains secret.

-Once the user has created a wallet, they can generate addresses for each cryptocurrency they wish to store.
+Once the user has created a vault, they can generate addresses for each cryptocurrency they wish to store.

 ### Funds Transfer and Transaction Signing